lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

-Registration requests should be formatted as per the registration template below, and receive a three-week review period on the [[TBD]] mailing list, with the advice of one or more Designated Experts {{RFC8126}}.
+Registration requests should be formatted as per the registration template below, and receive a three-week review period on the [spasm] mailing list, with the advice of one or more Designated Experts {{RFC8126}}.
 However, to allow for the allocation of values prior to publication, the Designated Experts may approve registration once they are satisfied that such a specification will be published.